 The driving record of an at-fault driver may help you build a strong case in your favor because it may prove the driver has a history of irresponsible driving.

-How Can a Traffic Ticket Affect My Claim?
+How Can a Traffic Ticket Affect a Texas Lawsuit?

 If the driver who caused your accident has received traffic tickets for speeding or driving in a reckless manner, you may be able to use this as evidence to prove the person is notorious for negligent driving.
 These old tickets may be especially helpful if the crash was caused by speeding, distracted driving or driver impairment.